winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 95\.
 “There are another four things, which are four explanations: Definite explanation, analytical explanation, explanation by questioning, and explanation by setting it aside.
 {:#p95}

 96\.
-“There are another four things, which are four things the Buddha doesn’t guard against: [1] The Tathāgata’s physical conduct is pure and lacking any contamination he could guard himself against. *[2] His verbal conduct is pure, [3] mental conduct is pure, and [4] his livelihood is pure in the same way.*
+“There are another four things, which are four things the Buddha doesn’t guard against: [1] The Tathāgata’s physical conduct is pure and lacking any contamination he could guard himself against. <em>[2] His verbal conduct is pure, [3] mental conduct is pure, and [4] his livelihood is pure in the same way.</em>
 {:#p96}

 97\.
 “Monks, these are the correct teachings taught by the Tathāgata that we ought to compile together to safeguard them from dispute, establish the religious life for a long time, and benefit many people so that gods and people will obtain peace.